Dr Christopher McEvedy

 - Certificate of Completion of Specialist Training (CCST) awarded by the Specialist Training Authority (STA) in Adult General and Liaison Psychiatry

 Following psychiatric training at the Maudsley Hospital and three years as a university lecturer in clinical psychiatry at Charing Cross and Westminster Medical School; Dr Christopher McEvedy has been a consultant psychiatrist since 1996.
-He was initially a general adult and liaison psychiatrist at St Mary’s Hospital, and in recent years as liaison psychiatrist at UCLH.
+He was initially a general adult and liaison psychiatrist at St Mary’s Hospital, and in recent years as a liaison psychiatrist at UCLH.
 Between times, he was for a number of years the lead consultant on intensive care wards covering a busy inner-city catchment area, accepting for treatment patients subject to ongoing criminal proceedings.

 He deals routinely with issues of risk assessment and management.